Social integration& development projects

 A fraternal relationship

-Organizing for the future
+Organising for the future

 Small and traditional villages are scattered around the Protected Area.
 The Anjajavy peninsula offers a harmonious social lifestyle deeply related to nature and an opportunity for socio-economic integration and sustainable development.
 It is also a place of inner well-being, without ostentation, reflecting the gentleness of a population.

-Since its creation, Anjajavy le Lodge has financed voluntary entrepreneurship for boat transport, traditional fishing, beekeeping, and market gardening.
+Since its creation, Anjajavy le lodge has financed voluntary entrepreneurship for boat transport, traditional fishing, beekeeping, and market gardening.
 The lodge has lent micro-credits to support four villages within the Protected Area and their inhabitants.
 Anjajavy le Lodge and its clients’ donations allow these initiatives to continue by building and renovating infrastructures for living, exchange, education, and work.

 Villages in the protected area